iamwjun/localcoder/README.md

 - It first looks for `.localcoder/settings.json` in the current directory
 - If that file does not exist, it falls back to `$HOME/.localcoder/settings.json`
-- If neither exists, it creates a default config in the current directory
+- If neither exists, it creates a default config in `$HOME/.localcoder/settings.json`

 The default config format is: